GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

    * Technical drawing
       Directionally lit Gooch shading.

-     .. only:: internal

-      * Leaf node triangle index (Triangle)
-         The triangle index within a leaf node.

 #. **Traversal counters** is only available when the traversal rendering mode is
    enabled, and allows for different hit and test counters to be used when colorizing the scene.
 Each pixel shows how many bounding volume tests or hits were performed.